 Please bring a current sketchbook or 3D experiments that are an important aspect of your creative output.
-These items:
+You should set up your sketch book with your portfolio.
+Your current sketchbook:

-- should be a current reflection of your creative journey; a visual documentation of your brainstorming and creative process. - can consist of in-process drawings, experiments, photographs, collages, cut outs, written personal reflections and other kinds of writing/creative responses.
-Your sketchbook does not have to be an entirely filled notebook a few sketches are fine. - do not count toward the total number of portfolio pieces you present.
-These are in addition to the nine required portfolio pieces.
+- should be a current reflection of your creative journey; a visual documentation of your brainstorming and creative process. - can consist of in-process drawings, experiments, photographs, collages, cut outs, written personal reflections and other kinds of writing/creative responses. - do not count toward the total number of portfolio pieces you present.
+These are in addition to the nine required portfolio pieces e.

-e.
 Portfolio Review/Interview

-Adjudicators will lead a brief conversation with each applicant about their portfolio, design exercise, and artistic motivations.
+Adjudicators will lead a brief conversation with each applicant about their portfolio and artistic motivations.
 This is an opportunity for the student to verbally express the qualities of their visual work as well as their personal artistic perspective.
 The duration of the review + interview will vary at the adjudicators' discretion but will likely last approximately ten minutes.